 If you’ve ever taken a yoga class before, you’ve probably been introduced to the concept of “Chi.”
 While it might sound a little “woo-woo”, it never hurts to create a good ambiance before you get started.
 Here are a few different ways you and the kids can make that happen:

 a) Find a comfortable place to be seated or to lie down – This will help you maintain your focus and concentrate on your breathing.
+Finding the right space will also come in handy when entertaining positions that require a good amount of movement.

 b) Arrange mats (or a comfy blanket or pad) near your laptop, tablet or TV – We’ll be guiding you through each and every yoga pose your kids will be doing, so make sure the sound is up, and you have a great view of Wiley and his friends!